allan-diego/NodePerceptron/README.md

-# NodePerceptron
+# PerceptronNode

-Imperative implementation of an percepton on node.js
+Imperative implementation of an percepton in node.js

 Code based on orhandemirel's Java implementation (avaliable at https://gist.github.com/orhandemirel/666270)